indrajiita/test/Upload PNG via SSH.md

 ## Syntax

-The location of the source file is specified by username1@source_host:directory1/filename1, which includes the:
+To specify the location of the source files, use the following syntax:

+`source_user@source_host:source_directory/file1 file2`

-Name of the account on the host computer (username1) Hostname of the computer on which the source file resides (source_host) Name of the directory containing the source file (directory1) Filename of the source file (filename1)
+- **source_user** is the name of the account on the host computer.
+- **source_host** is the hostname of the computer on which the source file resides.
+- **source_directory** is the name of the source directory containing.
+- **file1**, **file2** are the source file names.

-The location to which the source file will be copied is specified by username2@destination_host:directory2/filename2, which includes the:
+To specify location to which the source file will be copied, use the following syntax:

+`dest_user@dest_host:dest_directory/newfile1 newfile2`

-Name of the account on the destination computer (username2) Hostname of the computer to which the source file will be copied (destination_host) Name of the directory to which the source file will be copied (directory2) Filename of the copy (filename2)
+- **dest_user** is the name of the account on the destination computer.
+- **dest_host** is the hostname of the computer to which the source file will be copied.
+- **dest_directory** Name of the directory to which the source file will be copied ()
+- **newfile1**, **newfile2** are the copy file names.

+??????
+Omitting the filename from the destination location copies the file with the original name.
+If you want to save the file under a different name, you need to specify the new file name.

 ## Copy selected files

-If you need to copy multiple PDF files from a location.
-Instead of copying the complete folder we can achieve this by specifying the required files in the same command separated by space. i.e, it should be like,
+To copy multiple the `map.png` and `screenshot.png` files from a location, specify the files separated by space.

+scp -r dvader@deathstar.com:~/revenge ~/revenge

 ## Copy wildcard files